 The timekeepers, scrutineers, assistant scrutineers and handicappers shall be selected from among those persons qualified for these tasks and included on their ASN's annual lists to this effect.
-They must have no connection with any trade or industry which benefits in a direct or indirect way from the results of the competition (For other details concerning qualifications required of officials referred to in this Article, see Appendix F).
+They must have no connection with any trade or industry which benefits in a direct or indirect way from the results of the competition.